swinton/Blasting-off-with-the-GitHub-API/README.md

-# Blasting Off with the GitHub API
+# Blasting Off with the GitHub API :rocket:
 New to API development?
 Come and get a boost with this guided tour of the GitHub API.
 You'll learn what's possible, and pick up some reusable code you can apply to your own projects, while following best practices.

 ## Lessons